ZuckermanLab/ModelExplorer/README.txt

 Proof-maker.prl written by Dr. Zuckerman and updated/modified by August George.
 Analyze-model.prl written by Dr. Zuckerman and updated/modified by August George.

+nov.
+22 update: transition groupings have been corrected. working on validating with python script and testing data output.

 Last updated: Nov.
 1, 2017 - energy bug is fixed!
 ALSO NEED TO CHANGE BARRIERS/TRANSITIONS

 !BUG! - energy bug is fixed!.
 Now checking barrier energies for similar bug...
 Energies are properly restored after rejection step, but might still have incorrect groupings.